Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Introduction

-On the other hand, if how the information/signal is generated is transparent to the decision maker, the decision maker would just follow the (non-strategic) machinery of the Bayesian reaction.
-Correspondingly, transparency of the signals sent gives more power to the information provider seeking to control the rational reaction of the decision maker.
-This brings in the possibility of persuading intelligent decision makers to take certain actions through transparent information transmissions.
-One way to ensure transparency is the commitment power of the information provider.
-Relatively recently, such a problem of interest has been examined by Kamenica and Gentzkow in their seminal paper \cite{ref:Kamenica11}.
-They have considered the scenarios where the decision maker is aware of the content of the messages received due to the committed transparency/honesty even though the information provider may not reveal the underlying information completely.
-They have provided a geometrical interpretation of the optimal persuasive signaling strategy and examined the persuasion capability of the information provider.
-A detailed justification of the information provider's commitment power can be found in \cite{ref:Kamenica11} and a recent survey of literature on Bayesian persuasion could be found in \cite{ref:Kamenica19}.
+\IEEEPARstart{T}{o} induce intelligent decision makers to take certain actions, we can create incentives via external means, e.g., explicit payments, but we can also persuade them to take the actions by their own will without the need for any external means if we can craft the information available to them. {\cb In the field of economics,} such a problem of interest has been examined by Kamenica and Gentzkow in their seminal paper \cite{ref:Kamenica11}. {\cb In particular, they have introduced the ``Bayesian persuasion" problem between a sender and a receiver, where the sender crafts the signal sent to the receiver in order to induce the receiver to take a certain action while the receiver is aware of how the signal is crafted (e.g., due to committed transparency/honesty).} They have provided a geometrical interpretation of the optimal persuasive signaling strategy and examined the persuasion capability of the sender.
+A detailed justification of the sender's policy commitment can be found in \cite{ref:Kamenica11} and a recent survey of literature on Bayesian persuasion could be found in \cite{ref:Kamenica19}.

-In this paper, we are also interested in the signaling models with policy commitment.
-As a special subclass\footnote{We name this sub-class ``hierarchical signaling" to distinguish it from general Bayesian persuasion.} of the Bayesian persuasion framework, here the information provider is interested in the perception of the decision maker about the underlying information of interest with respect to some quadratic cost measure rather than any decision made (possibly) based on that perception.
-Without loss of generality, we incorporate the commitment power of the information provider via a hierarchical structure where the information provider leads the interaction from a hierarchically higher position by announcing his/her signaling strategies publicly.
-This hierarchical viewpoint enables us to examine the interaction between the information provider and the decision maker under the solution concept of Stackelberg equilibrium \cite{ref:Basar99}, where the information provider is the leader.